- Oops!Something went wrong.Please try again later.

-That’s right, designers from Celine to Paco Rabanne reintroduced fresh flared jeans in their S/S 2020 collections as the next It denim pick for the forward set.
-And fun fact, celebrities like Gigi Hadid, Margot Robbie, andHarry Styles have already been following suit in '70s-inspired flares.
-And that's not slowing down for this coming season either.
+Designers from Alberta Ferretti to Dior reintroduced fresh flare jeans in their autumn/winter 2021 collections as the next It denim pick for the forward set.
+And celebrities like Gigi Hadid, Margot Robbie and Harry Styles have already been following suit in '70s-inspired flares.
+And it's a look that isn't about to slow down.

 The split-seam opening at the bottom of the flare makes these jeans especially modern.